What causes pelvic pain? Can it be treated?

 Oftentimes, patients opt for non-pharmacological treatments such as MonaLisa Touch Laser Therapy for vaginal dryness and pain caused by menopause, or Low Level Cold Laser Therapy for provoked vestibulodynia.
 Congtythamtu offers both of these innovative treatments that are quick and virtually pain-free.
 Contact us to find out more and see if Laser Therapy is right for you.

 “I can’t say enough about Congtythamtu!
 It changed my life with my husband.

 After breast cancer a double mastectomy, I had an oophorectomy and began taking anti-estrogen meds.
 I was experiencing severe dryness and very painful intercourse.
 I spoke with many doctors about my issues including my oncologist, my gynecologist and my general practitioner.
 Not one of the doctors had anything to offer me.
 They told me to use a couple of over the counter solutions which I tried with no relief.

 I was close to giving up hope when a friend of mine told me about Congtythamtu.
 They helped me get my sex life back.
 They really listen and had all kinds of advice.
 I can’t say enough about how they helped me.
 I want to tell any woman out there who thinks they won’t ever be able to have comfortable sex again to go to Congtythamtu.
 It does require some work, but they help you through it and end up with real results!”

 – M, Age 47

-Click Here to read more painful sex patient testimonials.
+Click Here to read more patient testimonials about pelvic pain and painful sex.